luque/dm-metrics/README.md

     (DMMPackageGroupVisualizations onPackages: packages) build open
 ```

-This code will show an inspector with the following tabs:
+This code will show you an inspector on the `DMMPackageGroupVisualizations` with the following tabs:

 **DM Metrics**